Katherine-Olivia/Katherine-Olivia/README.md

 ---

 ## 👩‍💻 About Me
-I’m a pre-final year AI & Data Science student from **Shiv Nadar University Chennai** with a passion for building scalable cloud systems, analyzing network traffic, and developing robust machine learning models.
+I’m a pre-final year AI & Data Science student from **Shiv Nadar University Chennai** with a passion for building scalable cloud systems, software development, and developing robust machine learning models.
 I enjoy deep-diving into AWS internals and optimizing large datasets with efficient algorithms.

-I’m currently exploring advanced AWS networking, distributed systems, and fraud detection at scale.
+I’m currently exploring advanced AWS networking , Gen-AI models and data science.
+I'm also preparing for the AWS Solutions Architect certification.

 ---